scalawithcats/scala-with-cats/src/pages/case-studies/validation/map.md

 We'll use `Check` to represent a structure we build from a `Predicate` that also allows transformation of its input.
-Implement `Check` with the following interface. using the same ADT strategy we used for `Predicate`:
+Implement `Check` with the following interface:

 ```scala
 sealed trait Check[E, A, B] {